-You are well versed in using regenerative medicine as a means of treating alopecia and male pattern baldness.
 You have gone through training, you have purchased PRP kits, and you have done a fairly good job of marketing the services you intend to offer.
 But where are the patients?
 Why aren’t they flocking to your clinic in droves?

 In many cases, patients are slow to warm up to platelet-rich plasma (PRP) injections as a treatment for hair loss.
 Some of them may be terrified as a result of seeing images of Kim Kardashian’s vampire treatment.
 Others may have reached the point where they just assume they will be destined to struggle with hair loss for the rest of their lives.
 Regardless of the reason, the solution is the same: education.